kessler/node-regedit/README.md

 # ANNOUCEMENT: repository changing ownership
 On the 8th of Feb 2024 this repository will change ownership and move to the personal account of it's maintainer, [Yaniv Kessler](https://github.com/kessler)

+Ownership change will also occur on the npm registry to [Yaniv Kessler](https://www.npmjs.com/~kessler)

 # regedit
 Read, Write, List and do all sorts of funky stuff to the windows registry using node.js and windows script host.